dralshehri/hijridate/docs/index.rst

 --------

 - Accurate and reliable conversion.
+- Optimized code performance.
 - Fully tested against multiple original references.
-- Optimized code performance.
+- Support for both lunar and solar Hijri calendars.
+- Validation of date input.
 - Easy and intuitive usage.
-- Support for both lunar and solar Hijri calendars.
 - English/Arabic representation of Hijri months and days.
-- Optional validation of date input.

 .. note::
    The conversion is valid for dates between beginning of 1356 AH